Outset

 • - Scenic or photography-led days where long stops still feel more committing than they sound.

-Select a month from the year view or a broader period below to switch from the full-year read into a more focused read of what that part of the year usually means in Patagonia mountain trip.
+Select a month from the year view or a broader period below to focus on what that part of the year usually means in Patagonia mountain trip.